 Encryption Process

+Decryption Titles here?

+3.4 Description for Decryption??

+3.4.1 Processing Narrative for Decryption

+3.4.2 Unlock Data Interface Description

+3.4.3 Unlock Data Processing Detail

+This needs to be filled in.

 Decryption Process

+Revision?

 The innerF() inner function is a process in which the Ri right integer is Xored with the Key generated from the recipients public key.
 After our Ri is Xored with the key, that value is then pushed through eight, 4-bit substitution box components.
 The substitution box will take 4 bits of the Ri key value and substitute those 4-bits with a predetermined value set by FogWire’s programmers.
 The 8 substitution boxes will act on the 32 bit binary integer representation of the character.
 After the Ri key value is substituted the new substituted result is then permuted before being returned to the original encryption function.
 A permutation is taking the current sbox(Ri⊕key) value and moving the same bits around into different position within the binary representation of the integer that is the value of the character.
 This value pBox(sbox(Xor(Ri,key))) is then return to our encryption process and will be Xoared with Li, our left integer value from the original binary integer representation of our initial character from the start of our encryption process of the initial file read.

+3.5 Key Generation??

+Key generator revision needed. + proper titles.

 Key generation will be a process in which RSA encryption will initially, one time, generate a 32 bit key from a Random choice value.
 The key generated by the RSA encryption process which will take a value p and another q that are prime numbers and multiply them.
 That multiplication will result with a much larger value n.
 Then we will take the values (p-1)(q-1) and create a value phiof(n).
 Then we will select a value e such that e is between the values 1 and phiof(n).
 We will send out a value encrypted with Public_key(e,n) as our public key.
 We will keep a value d as our private key.
 The value d is generated by taking the inverse of e in modulo phiof(n).

 NOTE: In DES, Data Encryption Standard, the 16 rounds will require a key for each round and that key will be generated from the one initial public key.
 The additional key rounds will be created by a key generator.
 Therefore the initial key will enter the roundkey generator and produce 16 keys for each round.
 The 32 bits will become 2 integers Li and Ri like before.
 The function shift left will be acted on each integer.
 The 2 integers are combined and that 32bit shifted combination is permuted.
 That pbox(concat(shiftleft(Li),shiftleft(Ri))) value will produce the round key that is used in the innerF() of our initial Des encryption.

+Diagram still ok?

 User Interface Design